bradleyeckert/chad/bitfields.md

 Reasons to use bit fields:

 - Saves data space: Use only the bits in data memory you need.
-- The range is automatically limited, so a narrow bit field can safely use a 2^n sized lookup table.
+- The range is automatically limited, so a narrow bit field can safely index a 2^n sized lookup table.
-- `b@` is slightly faster than `c@`.
+- `b@` is faster than `c@`.

 Reasons not to: